Willcox AVA: Climate

 affected by elevation.
 The warmest temperatures are typically in areas with low elevations.
 The warmest daytime high temperatures typically occur in June and are accompanied by strong afternoon winds.
 The data shows that annual growing season high temperatures within the Willcox AVA are lower than those in four of the six surrounding regions.
 The four regions are all at significantly lower elevations than the AVA.
 Temperatures in Douglas, AZ, which is at a similar elevation to the AVA, are nearly identical to those of the AVA.
 Of the six surrounding weather stations, the station within the Chiricahua Mountains, adjacent to the southeastern boundary of the AVA, is at the highest elevation and, as a result, has the lowest average high temperature.
 During the months of May and June, temperatures within the Willcox AVA are noticeably lower than in all of the surrounding regions, with the exception of the higher elevations of the Chiricahua Mountains.
 The petition notes that May and June, just before the start of the monsoon season, are the most stressful months for vines.
 The air is very dry, and most of the water stored in the soil from late winter rains has been depleted.
 Temperatures begin to rise noticeably during these two months, placing heat stress on the vines and increasing the amount of water that evaporates from their leaves.
 Therefore, in such a warm region as southeastern Arizona, average high temperatures that are only a few degrees cooler than the surrounding area offer respite to the vines, particularly during the hot, dry pre-monsoon months.
 The climate of the Willcox AVA affects viticulture.
 The hot temperatures, combined with extremely dry air for much of the growing season, put heavy stress on the vines.
 In order to preserve water, the vines close the stoma on their leaves during the hottest parts of the day, especially when temperatures rise above 90 F. When the stoma are closed, however, photosynthesis slows considerably, preventing the plant from producing food efficiently.
 As a result, fruit development and maturation is delayed.
 The lack of cloud cover for most of the growing season puts the grapes at risk for sunburn.
 So vineyard owners within the AVA manage canopy levels to provide shelter for the fruit.
 Although the rainfall amounts during the monsoonal season are not heavy enough to eliminate the need for irrigation, the rains do provide some relief for the vines and also replenish the aquifer, which is the only source of water within the closed basin system that forms the AVA.
 Additionally, the monsoon season brings relief to the vines in the form of higher humidity levels, which allow the stoma to remain open longer and produce food for the vine during the peak period of fruit development.
 Finally, the increased cloud cover during the monsoon season lowers temperatures slightly and provides the maturing grapes some protection from sunburn.
+The USDA plant hardiness zones are 8a and 8b.